dhanushcapita/mongobulkdata/readme.md

     -	I was getting out of memory exception while trying to create more than hundred thousand records at a time.
 So create 1 million records by running the script 10 times after changing ‘iteration’ variable (0, 1, 2 to 9)
     -	By default JSON.stringify will create JSON keys and values inside the quotes.
 This will create issues in MongoDB to create Date field
     -	‘stringify-object’ module is using to create JSON keys and values without quotes.
 But this is time consuming.
 Taking around 20 seconds to create data file with hundred thousand records
-    -	Data files will create as bigdata0.json, bigdata1.json etc… according to iteration variable
+    -	Data files will create as bigdata0.json, bigdata1.json etc… according to the iteration variable

 -   Upload bulk data:
     -	mongoimport -d local -c patients --jsonArray --file bigdata0.json --numInsertionWorkers 8
     -	numInsertionWorkers is the number of parallel threads to speed up the operation
-    -	Around 7 seconds is taking to upload hundred thousand records with 8 threads
+    -	Around 4 seconds is taking to upload hundred thousand records with 8 threads

 -   Analyze performance of queries:
     -	Always use explain("executionStats") along with query to analyze the performance statistics.
-Some important properties are executionTimeMillis, totalDocsExamined, executionStages .stage etc…
+Some important properties are executionTimeMillis, totalDocsExamined, executionStages.stage etc…
+    -   stage property indicates that whether the query is using index or not
     -	Create appropriate indexes (single or compound) according to query planner
     -	MongoDB uses only one index for a query
     -	Always delete unused indexes
-    -	Use ‘setProfilingLevel’ function to analyze performance in production environment.
+    -	Use ‘setProfilingLevel’ function to analyze the performance in production environment.
 Analyze ‘system.profile’ collection after the profiling level is set
     -	All the find queries that I have used were performing very well after creating indexes

 -   Aggregation framework: